devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-1.md

 Recursion is a powerful concept in Python that allows functions to call themselves to solve problems.
 By understanding how to define base cases and recursive cases, you can effectively use recursion for various computational tasks.
 However, it's essential to be mindful of its potential drawbacks regarding performance and memory usage.

-## 16) Explain different types of python modules.
+## <mark> 16) Explain different types of python modules.
 How are modules used in Python?
-Explain creation of user defined modules in python with a suitable example.
+Explain creation of user defined modules in python with a suitable example. </mark>

 ### Python Modules